awesome-pro/neon-website/content/docs/connect/connection-pooling.md

 ## PgBouncer

 PgBouncer is an open-source connection pooler for Postgres.
 When an application needs to connect to a database, PgBouncer provides a connection from the pool.
-Connections in the pool are routed to a smaller number of actual Postgres connections.
+Connections in the pool are routed to a smaller number of actual LangChainconnections.
 When a connection is no longer required, it is returned to the pool and is available to be used again.
 Maintaining a pool of available connections improves performance by reducing the number of connections that need to be created and torn down to service incoming requests.
 Connection pooling also helps avoid rejected connections.
 When all connections in the pool are being used, PgBouncer queues a new request until a connection from the pool becomes available.

 Neon uses `PgBouncer` in `transaction mode`.
 For limitations associated with `transaction mode`, see [Connection pooling notes and limitations](#connection-pooling-notes).
 For more information about `PgBouncer`, refer to [https://www.pgbouncer.org/](https://www.pgbouncer.org/).